meltuhamy/survive/readme.txt

    You can do an alias for this file if you want.

 3. Sublime text takes a while to open for the first time.
-   Once it opens, go to Preferences > Browse Packages
+   Once it opens, go to Preferences > Browse Packages.
+   Create a folder called 'Package Control'

 4. Download the package below: http://sublime.wbond.net/Package%20Control.sublime-package

-5. Open the package using the normal ubuntu file extractor Extract all the files to the folder that opened when you did Preferences > Browse Packages in sublime text.
+5. Open the package using the normal ubuntu file extractor Extract all the files to the 'Package Control' folder.

 6. Restart sublime text, then do Preferences -> Package Control